isabella232/M365Insights/query-data-export.md

 10. Open the **Azure Resource group** to confirm your new app is available.<!-- The following graphic shows an example resource group that includes the new data factory, its applicable key vault, and the deployed storage.-->

 You can also view the app in **Azure Active Directory** > **All applications** > enter the name of the app to search for it.<!-- Then you can select it to view it.
 For example, this shows the rvtest_app:-->

-> [!Note]
-> The current OData WPA connection works like a limited dataset.
-Dynamic queries are not currently supported.

 ## Frequently asked questions